-Figure 2.57 Ball and socket support in the space (a), Ball and socket reaction components (b)
+Figure 2.57 (a) Ball and socket support in 3D space, (b) ball and socket reaction components.

 Square single journal bearing.
-It is a mechanical support of hollowed prismatic shape consisting of internal rings with lubricant in-between and used to support shafts.
-It is schematized in figure 2.59a.
-It blocks both translation and rotation motions about radial axes as well as rotation about the longitudinal axis of the shaft; only longitudinal translation is allowed.
+This is a mechanical support of hollowed prismatic shape consisting of lubricated internal rings and used to support shafts.
+It is shown schematically in Figure 2.59a.
+It blocks both translation and rotation about the radial axes and rotation about the longitudinal axis of the shaft; only longitudinal translation is allowed.
 Figure 2.59b illustrates the five reaction components generated by this type of support.